Skip to Main Content

 What to Expect:

-Start with a shuttle up the Cimabanche Pass and Lake Landro.
-The flatlegs of today’s ride are from Lake Landro and San Candido (your lunch stop) and between San Candido and Monguelfo.
-Some short stretches are on well-beaten gravel bike path, but most of your ride is on well-paved bike paths.
-From Monguelfo, take the VBT shuttle to the hotel or continue cycling a slightly rolling stretch with some unpaved sections in the woods to Riscone.
+Start the day with a shuttle ride up to Cimabanche Pass and Lake Landro.
+The flat sections of today’s ride extend from Lake Landro to San Candido (your lunch stop) and from San Candido to Monguelfo.
+While most of the route follows well-paved bike paths, there are a few short stretches on well-packed gravel paths.
+From Monguelfo, you can choose to take the VBT shuttle to the hotel or continue cycling along a gently rolling route with some unpaved sections through the woods before arriving in Riscone.

 Included Meals: Breakfast, Dinner

-After breakfast, begin cycling to Brunico where an easy bike path takes you in the surroundings of the city and along the roaring Rienza River.
-Later, discover the beauty of the valleys of Aurina and Tures.
-About 90% of today’s route follows easy paths and country roads along the Aurino River, by high mountains dotted with slope-hugging castles and cattle farms.
-Brunico was built in a strategic position at the crossroads of four valleys; the castles you see once watched and defended the territory.
-Ride past tidy hamlets of wooden houses, high steeples, well-manicured gardens, and cattle pens.
+After breakfast, begin your ride to Brunico, following an easy bike path that winds through the city’s surroundings and alongside the roaring Rienza River.
+Later, explore the stunning valleys of Aurina and Tures, where about 90% of today’s route follows gentle paths and country roads along the Aurino River.
+As you cycle past towering mountains, you’ll spot hilltop castles and cattle farms, reminders of the region’s rich history.
+Brunico, strategically located at the crossroads of four valleys, was once a vital stronghold, with its castles serving as watchtowers and defense posts.
+Along the way, ride past charming hamlets of wooden houses, high steeples, manicured gardens, and cattle pens.

-If you’re cycling back to your hotel, pause on your way to discover the city of Brunico and its pedestrian area, full of cafés, gelato shops, and boutiques.
-Or visit Ripa Castle, once the summer residence of prince-bishops.
-Today, it is one of the five museum-castles that world-famous mountain climber Reinhold Messner has transformed into a cultural center dedicated to mountain people from four continents.
+If you choose to cycle back, take time to explore Brunico’s lively pedestrian area, lined with cafés, gelato shops, and boutiques.
+You may also wish to visit Ripa Castle, once the summer residence of prince-bishops.
+Today, it is one of five museum-castles curated by world-famous mountaineer Reinhold Messner, dedicated to showcasing mountain cultures from four continents.

 Today’s Ride Choices

-Afternoon Wasserfallbar to Riscone — 19 km (11 miles)
+Afternoon: Wasserfallbar to Riscone — 19 km (12 miles)

 What to Expect:

-At the base of the Vedrette di Ries Mountains (3,436 meters/11,273 feet), ride the Val di Tures, stretching between the Valle Aurina and the Vetta d’Italia Mountain.
-The ride is mostly on a well-paved bike path.
-Throughout your ride, admire Dolomite mountains that soar as high as 3,510 meters (11,516 feet).
-The last 2 km (1.2 miles) back to your hotel are uphill; you can choose to take our shuttle with your trip leaders.
+At the base of the Vedrette di Ries Mountains (3,436 meters / 11,273 feet), ride through Val di Tures, which stretches between Valle Aurina and Vetta d’Italia Mountain.
+The route follows a well-paved bike path for most of the ride, offering breathtaking views of the Dolomite peaks, some soaring as high as 3,510 meters (11,516 feet).
+The final 2 kilometers (1.2 miles) back to your hotel are uphill, but you have the option to take the shuttle with your trip leaders if you prefer.

 Included Meals: Breakfast, Lunch, Dinner

-Early this afternoon, shuttle to Merano.
-Your hotel is centrally located on the pedestrian Kurpromenade on the River Adige, opposite the historic Kurhouse.
-There’ll be time before dinner to relax, perhaps enjoy the wellness center and pool, or indulge in the famous thermal pools for which Merano is known.
+Early this afternoon, take a shuttle to Merano, where your centrally located hotel sits on the pedestrian Kurpromenade along the River Adige, directly across from the historic Kurhaus.
+Before dinner, take time to relax, enjoy the hotel’s wellness center and pool, or indulge in the famous thermal pools for which Merano is renowned.

-Like Cortina, Merano is a vibrant cultural city, offering concerts and entertainment on summer evenings.
-You will enjoy strolling the porticoed streets and admiring its historical houses.
-The city features great gourmet restaurants and fine wine bars.
+Like Cortina, Merano is a lively cultural city, offering concerts and evening entertainment during the summer months.
+Enjoy a leisurely stroll through its porticoed streets, admire its historic architecture, and discover its gourmet restaurants and fine wine bars.

 Today’s Ride Choices